BUPT-GAMMA/RGCF/README.md

-Here is the source code  for RGCF.
+Here is the source code  for the submission paper "A Neural Retrieval Approach of Graph Neural Networks for Collaborative Filtering ".
+Thank you for your interest in our work!

 First we will construct meta-train database for both tasks.